avcoder/unit06-lesson07/slides.md

 - Same with "Notes"
 - Same with "Contacts"
 - Make clicking Inbox go back to original view
+- When clicking dev tools > Network tab > verify there is no GET/POST request

 ---
 layout: image-right